kyavu/cse15l-lab-reports/lab1.md

 ![Image](cddirect.PNG)
 - The working directory was /lecture1 that files were cloned into.
 - Command produces no output.
-- It is not an error as it simply changing the working directory to given path.
+- It is not an error as it simply changing the working directory to given path /messages.

 ![Image](lsdirect.PNG)
 - The working directory was /home.